CMSgov/bcda-static-site/_pages/bcda-data.md

 <div class="usa-alert usa-alert--info usa-alert--slim">
   <div class="usa-alert__body">
     <p class="usa-alert__text">
-      <strong>Some data fields are not mapped from CCLF to BCDA.</strong> Visit the Notes column in the Data Dictionary for more details.
+      <strong>Some data fields are not mapped between CCLF Files and BCDA</strong> Visit the Notes column in the Data Dictionary for more details.
     </p>
   </div>
 </div>